 Implementation Guidance: Cost of parking must not be bundled with floor space rent.
-For buildings in Downtown, the minimum monthly rate per stall must be not less than the cost of a countywide transit pass (\$117.00, as of fall 2017).
+For buildings in Downtown, the minimum monthly rate per stall must be not less than the cost of a countywide transit pass (\$117.00, as of July 2020).
 For buildings located outside Downtown, the per-stall rate must be not less than 50% of the cost in Downtown.
+(The Downtown zone is indicated in Attachment 1.)
 This requirement does not apply to tandem stalls, designated and marked electric vehicle stalls nor to designated and marked carpool stalls, provided the property owner has in place a means to regularly monitor and effectively enforce appropriate use of such stalls.